 New users should be aware of these dangers when they receive prescriptions for Cymbalta.

-It’s important to talk to your doctor if you are pregnant or may become pregnant during Cymbalta use.
+Regardless, you should to talk to your doctor if you are pregnant or may become pregnant during Cymbalta use.
 Breastfeeding while using the drug is not recommended.

-Wilson and Peterson, LLP funds Drugwatch because it supports the organization's mission to keep people safe from dangerous drugs and medical devices.(888) 645-1617
+Drugwatch's trusted legal partners support the organization's mission to keep people safe from dangerous drugs and medical devices.
+For more information, visit our partners page.